kpolitowicz/challenge_v5/README.md

 ### Overengineering

-No, I don't usually spend 10 hours of what should be implemented in 1 or 2.
+No, I don't usually spend 10 hours on what should be implemented in 1 or 2.
 My first solution (`challenge.rb`) was ready in ~2 hours after I received the assignment (I sent it to Bianca with my questions).
-However, given this is an interview test and I'm expected to show off my skills as best as I can, I spend well over 2 hours to implement an overengineered version of it, with error handling, tests, structure (`challenge.overengineered.rb`).
+However, given this is an interview test and I'm expected to show off my skills as best as I can, I spent well over 2 hours to implement an overengineered version of it, with error handling, tests, structure (`challenge.overengineered.rb`).
 That said, I had to stop somewhere.
 In an actual production-ready project I would have existing patterns to follow, better tools to implement tests (e.g. rspec), better tools to validate (rails validations) and type-cast (active_record; dry-types) data.
 I would